 The holidays are a wonderful time filled with family, friends, and fun.
 Between the festive decorations, the holiday cheer, and time spent with loved ones, many people often forget that the regular world doesn’t stop during these times.
 Your teeth still need care and attention, and unfortunately, many of the things we all love so much during the holidays can actually be damaging to your teeth!
-Since we at Sninski & Schmitt Family Dentistry know that the last thing you want to do is have to schedule an appointment two days before Christmas for a cracked tooth, we’ve put together a list of our dentists’ best holiday tooth care tips below.
+Since we at Sninski & Schmitt Family Dentistry know that the last thing you want to do is have to schedule an emergency dental appointment for a cracked tooth, we’ve put together a list of our dentists’ best holiday tooth care tips below.

 Pass On Chewy Foods and Hard Candy

 We know, we know.
 This one will almost certainly be one of the more difficult aspirations on this list.
 While you obviously don’t have to cut all hard candies and super chewy foods out during the holidays, it is still best to know their risks.